Electronic-Signatures-Industries/ancon-protocol-cosmos-hub/docs/migration/breaking_changes.md

     * (x/slashing) [\#5627](https://github.com/cosmos/cosmos-sdk/pull/5627) Migrate the `x/slashing` module to use Protocol Buffers for state
       serialization instead of Amino.
 The exact codec used is `codec.HybridCodec` which utilizes Protobuf for binary encoding and Amino for JSON encoding.
-        * The `Keeper` constructor now takes a `codec.Marshaler` instead of a concrete Amino codec.
+        * The `Keeper` constructor now takes a `codec.Codec` instead of a concrete Amino codec.
 This exact type provided is specified by `ModuleCdc`.
     * (x/staking) [\#6844](https://github.com/cosmos/cosmos-sdk/pull/6844) Validators are now inserted into the unbonding queue based on their unbonding time and height.
 The relevant keeper APIs are modified to reflect these changes by now also requiring a height.
     * (x/staking) [\#6061](https://github.com/cosmos/cosmos-sdk/pull/6061) Allow a validator to immediately unjail when no signing info is present due to